jruck/wp-boiler/README.md

 * **Hide Update Reminder Message** - for disabling the constant update reminders, useful when handing sites over to clients so they aren't bothered by upgrade alerts, or tempted to upgrade without consulting with you first
 * **W3 Total Cache** - for, like, caching
 * **WP Typography** - for automatically applying proper em dashes, smart quotes, elipses, etc.
+* **Mobble** - for easy device, browser, and individual page detection for use in CSS

 A default database is available upon request with a number of baseline configurations.